Developing your career

 Whether you are thinking of pursuing an academic career, or have plans for another path, the opportunities to enhance your employability are numerous.

 There are a number of activities you can get involved in.

 - Regular research seminars at which you will given the opportunity to present your work alongside staff and visiting academics, and present comments on staff papers.

 - Regular conferences and workshops involving major national and international philosophers.
 You can normally attend these free of charge.

 - An annual 'welcome workshop' with papers and presentations from both staff and PhD students to welcome new research students.

 - A postgraduate 'work in progress' seminar series, run by PhD students for PhD students, providing the opportunity to develop your presentation skills and get constructive feedback on your work-in-progress from a friendly audience.

-- An annual postgraduate conference, Open Minds, now in its tenth year, organised by postgraduate research students.
+- An annual postgraduate conference, Open Minds, organised by postgraduate research students.

 - Opportunities to be involved with conference organisation.